 - A pinch of black pepper (1/16 of a teaspoon) (optional)

-The reason Himalayan salt has been added (less flavor than classic salt) is because sodium, one of the main electrolytes, is very easily lost on low carb diets due to lower insulin levels .
-This is why those who follow such diets suffer from headaches, tiredness, cramps and constipation.
+The reason Himalayan salt has been added (less flavor than classic salt) is because sodium, one of the main electrolytes, is very easily lost while on a low carb diet, due to lower insulin levels .
+This is why those who follow such a diet end up suffering from headaches, tiredness, cramps and constipation.

 Black pepper added because it can boost the metabolism.